seintzx/download-bot/README.md

 token = [your API token given by BotFather]
 ```

-- `user`: put every user you want to grant access to the bot, comma separated without blacnk spaces
+- `user`: put every user you want to grant access to the bot, comma separated without blank spaces
 - `token`: BotFather on telegram will create it for you